Biosketch / Results /

 Research InterestsCell polarity, gastrulation, and organogenesis in the C. elegans embryo

-Research KeywordsC. elegans, embryogenesis, developmental biology, cell polarity, gastrulation, organogenesis, epithelial cells, germ cells
+Research KeywordsC. elegans, embryogenesis, developmental biology, cell polarity, gastrulation, organogenesis, epithelial cells, germ cells, cancer, developmental genetics, genome integrity, stem cell biology

 A combined binary interaction and phenotypic map of C. elegans cell polarity proteins